sshah100-clt/chatbot-deepseek-gemini/README.md

 - Chat: prompts and replies are sent to the selected provider and stored with token/latency metadata; context is preserved per profile and provider.
 - Admin dashboard: `/admin-dashboard/` lists profiles, sessions, and recent turns with filters for profile and session IDs.
 On the hosted instance use https://baseline.pythonanywhere.com/admin-dashboard/ (requires token if enabled).

-## Simple guide (non-technical)
-- Go to https://baseline.pythonanywhere.com/ in your browser.
-- Enter a profile name (any unique name works) and pick a model, then click **Enter**.
-- Type messages in the chat box and press **Send**; responses appear in the chat history.
-- To view analytics (if allowed), visit **Admin dashboard** and enter the admin access code; on the hosted site use `admin-secret`.

 ## Development tips
 - Requirements are minimal (`Django`, `requests`, `python-dotenv`) and no frontend build is needed.